albertywu/pybot/README.md

 # slack-bot
-dead simple slackbot in Python 3.7
+A dead simple slackbot in Python 3.7